dotnet/vscode-csharp/debugger.md

     }

 #####External console (terminal) window
 The target process can optionally launch into a seperate console window.
-This is enabled by default for non-ASP.NET applications.
-But it can be explicitly set with:
+You will want this if your console app takes console input (ex: Console.ReadLine).
+This can be enabled with:

     "externalConsole": true

-If your console app doesn't take console input (ex: all input comes from the command line), you may want to turn this off.